beibeiyang/sns-to-slack/README.md

 * Triggered by SNS
 * Read SNS Notifications of any events
 * Post the SNS messages to your team's Slack channel
+* Support of tierred messages and show them in Green, Yellow or Red

 Follow these steps to configure a webhook in Slack: